May 21, 2026

-What is Midsummer?
+What is the history behind Midsummer?

-What do people do on Midsummer’s eve?
+What do people do on Midsummer’s Eve?

 Helan går, sjung hopp faderallanlej